Florian-Wilhelm/Raspberry-Pi/Project-9/README.md

 ### 2.1 Crystal oscillator module

-Desoldering R15, C16 and C17 and soldering the oscillator module OUT Pin to Pico XIN (here used: 14.31 MHz crystal oscillator module)
+Desoldering R15, C16 and C17 and soldering the oscillator module OUT Pin to Pico XIN (here used rather at random: 14.31 MHz crystal oscillator module)

 C16 and C17 desoldered, the white dot on the PCB marks XIN:

 ![C16-C17-desoldered](https://github.com/Florian-Wilhelm/Raspberry-Pi/assets/77980708/5ee4b716-3b39-4c45-8445-ca2fb8c15b44)

 External oscillator module consumes a few mA, so we end up also with about 30 mA though clk_sys is much lower now.
-Without modifications in the SW, time bases are off now (i. e.
-14.31/12.00 off).
+Time bases are off now (i. e.
+14.31/12.00 off), so the SW ought to be modified.

 ![Messaufbau-external-XOSC](https://github.com/Florian-Wilhelm/Raspberry-Pi/assets/77980708/34edceb0-7f22-4186-aea1-b09cffbaf87f)